Discussing Upsetting Events with Young People

 - Confidentiality is important.
 We need to agree that what we share among ourselves will stay private.

 Next, provide an introduction to the issue.
-Say a little about the killing of Floyd George and the protests that have followed.
+Say a little about the killing of Tyre Nichols.
 Share that many of us have strong feelings about what has happened, as well as thoughts and reflections.

 Invite each person in turn to share what they are thinking and feeling.